saiwho/vrep-snakerobot-linearprogression/README.md

-# Snake robot corkscrewing gait implementation
+# Snake Robot Corkscrewing Gait Implementation
 This repository is for simulation of linearprogression gait for snake robot in vrep environment.

 # Preview